EOSIO/eosio.cdt/.cicd/README.md

 Pipeline | Details
 ---|---
 [taurus-cdt](https://buildkite.com/b1-as/taurus-cdt) | [taurus-cdt](https://github.com/b1-as/taurus-cdt) build, tests, and packaging; runs on every pull request and base branch commit, and nightly
-[taurus-cdt - Version Check](https://buildkite.com/b1-as/taurus-dot-cdt-version-check) | [taurus-cdt](https://github.com/b1-as/taurus-cdt) for tagged builds (hence releases).
-Tests release artifacts.
+[taurus-cdt-tf](https://buildkite.com/b1-as/taurus-cdt-tf) | [taurus-cdt](https://github.com/b1-as/taurus-cdt) The terraform to create the buildkite pipelines.

 ## See Also
 - Buildkite